matter-labs/zinc/zinc-book/src/appendix/B-grammar-syntax.md

 # Syntax grammar

-These are the Zinc syntax grammar rules in the EWBF notation.
+These are the Zinc syntax grammar rules in the EBNF notation.

 ```
 file = { module_local_statement } ;